WPRDC/data-guide/docs/PublishingCKAN.md

 ### Creating a CKAN Account

-Creating an account on CKAN involves visiting the Regional Data Center website <https://data.wprdc.org/user/register> and entering a user name, password, and email address.
+Creating an account on CKAN involves visiting the [Regional Data Center Website] (https://data.wprdc.org/user/register) and entering a user name, password, and email address.

 Regional Data Center staff or your organization's administrator will also associate your CKAN acount with the aqppropriate organization.

 ### Logging-in to CKAN

 To be able to publish a dataset, you must be logged in to the open data portal using your CKAN account.
-To login, please visit <https://data.wprdc.org/user/login>
+To login, please visit the Regional Data Center's [login page] (https://data.wprdc.org/user/login).

 ### Accounts and Roles

-All accounts initially created on CKAN lack publishing permissions.
-To publish data, your account will need to have either an editor or admin role.

-Only the Regional Data Center or the designated CKAN administrator at your organization is able to assign the appropriate role to your account.

-You will need to provide them with your CKAN user name to assign you as an administrator ror editor.

 Accounts in CKAN can have one of three roles.
 The roles available within CKAN include:

 * member: members can view private datasets owned by their organization, but cannot add data to the site.
 * editor: can edit, read and create new objects on CKAN
 * admin: admin can do anything including: edit, read, delete, and update permissions (change authorizations for that object)

+All accounts initially created on CKAN lack publishing permissions.
+To publish data, your account will need to have either an editor or admin role.

+Only the Regional Data Center or the designated CKAN administrator at your organization is able to assign the appropriate role to your account.

+You will need to provide them with your CKAN user name to assign you as an administrator ror editor.

 Within an organization, we'd like there to be a primary point of contact that can coordinate among all publishers within your organization, if applicable.